OliverWisn/learning_log_web_app/README.md

 ## Remarks:
 - I make this script so that the master branch has always the functioning code.
+- Username for superuser (admin) is superuser.
+Password for superuser: mysecretpassword .

 ## Web Application Summary:
 This application will be an online diary system to monitor what